WalyWagner/TrabajoPractico_SEA2_FreeRTOS/README.md

 ├── src
 │ ├── main.cpp // Entry point of the application
 │ ├── tasks
+│ │ ├── adc_task.cpp // Implementation of the ADC task
 │ │ ├── button_task.cpp // Implementation of the button task
+│ │ ├── led_task.cpp // Management of the LED indicator
+│ │ ├── sleep_task.cpp // Implementation of the sleep task
-│ │ ├── adc_task.cpp // Implementation of the ADC task
+│ │ ├── webserver_task.cpp // Implementation of the webserver task
-│ │ └── led_task.cpp // Management of the LED indicator
+│ │ └── wifi_task.cpp // Implementation of the WiFi task
 │ └── types
 │ └── index.h // Type definitions and structures
 ├── include